 Relationships thrive on optimism.
 It’s an attitude that draws people to you.
 Negative people try to pull you down to their level.
 Most of us want to be near those who raise us up.
 Do you want to associate with those who bring you down, or do you want to be near those who build you up and inspire you?
 I choose to be around people who share my values and people I aspire to be like.

-We may need to let some friends go.
+We may need to let some friends go to have a more meaningful life.
 It’s hard to do, but we need to consider how compatible they are with our values.
 You will quite possibly start acting like the people you surround yourself with.
-It’s not for us to tell people what we see as their shortcomings and we won’t singlehandedly change them.
+It’s not for us to tell people what we see as their shortcomings and we won’t singlehandedly change them or their life.
 We don’t have that power, but we do have the power to be the person we want to be.